kimwalisch/primecount/doc/primecount-MPI.md

-This is a distributed version of primecount which uses the [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) library for inter-process communication and which automatically distributes the computation onto cluster nodes.
+This is a distributed version of primecount which uses the [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) library for inter-process communication and which automatically distributes the computation onto cluster nodes. primecount MPI scales nearly linearly (up to 96.8% efficiency) for large input values and has been tested successfully with clusters of up to 50 nodes.

 Breaking the next world record pi(10<sup>28</sup>) would take about 6 years on the fastest shared memory server currently available (Intel Xeon, 36 CPU cores).
-Hence it has become necessary to go distributed.
+Hence it has become necessary to go distributed!

-Computing pi(10<sup>28</sup>) using primecount MPI requires up to 500 gigabytes of memory per cluster node!
-That is a lot, it might take a few years until such clusters become more widely available.
-I expect the pi(10<sup>28</sup>) computation to take about 130 CPU core years using primecount MPI.

 ## Build instructions (Unix-like OSes)